Great Barrington tornado: Meteorological synopsis

-In the morning hours of May 29, 1995, a regionally strong, negatively tilted mid-level trough moved through the northeast United States, bringing 60-65 knot mid-level winds to area.
+In the morning hours of May 29, 1995, a regionally strong, negatively tilted mid-level trough moved through the northeast United States, bringing 60-65 knot mid-level winds to the area.
 The mid-level trough brought an associated surface low that had developed via lee cyclogenesis the previous day.
-Due to the surface low over Quebec, moisture surged north, bringing dew points into the mid 60s.
-Modest lapse rates resulted in CAPE values in excess of 1000 J/kg, sufficient for storm initiation given the complex terrain.
+Due to the surface low over Quebec, moisture surged north, bringing dew points to 65 F. Modest lapse rates resulted in CAPE values in excess of 1000 J/kg, sufficient for storm initiation given the rough terrain.

 Around 3:30 p.m.
 (Eastern Daylight Time) on May 29, 1995, scattered thunderstorms developed over the Western Catskill Mountains of New York.
 A few were supercellular, producing isolated wind and hail over the next few hours the storms moved east.
 Meanwhile, low-level winds were intensifying due to the surface low, producing widespread 40 knot winds at 850 mb.
-As a result, 0-3km storm-relative helicity values exceeded 150 over much of southern New England, with local values likely much higher.
+As a result, 0-3 km storm-relative helicity values exceeded 150 m^{2}s^{−2} over much of southern New England, with local values likely much higher.
 However, they failed to become surface-based, likely due to the absence of low-level instability.
-One thunderstorm however, suddenly became surface-based upon crossing the Hudson River Valley, likely due to the presence of greater instability associated with more moist air flowing up the valley from the south as well as locally enhanced wind shear due to numerous outflow boundariesin the area.
+One thunderstorm however suddenly became surface-based upon crossing the Hudson River Valley, likely due to the presence of greater instability associated with more moist air flowing up the valley from the south as well as locally enhanced wind shear due to numerous outflow boundaries in the area.
 With a discrete, surface-based supercell in an environment with robust mid-level instability and low-level shear in place, the supercell was primed to produce a tornado.
 Thanks to the complex terrain, which helps stretch rotating motion vertically, the storm was able to produce its first tornado which touched down in Columbia County at 6:40 p.m., producing F2 damage.
 The tornado lifted off the ground twenty minutes later as the storm moved past the Taconic Mountains along the New York/Massachusetts border.
 Shortly after crossing into Massachusetts, the cell entered the Berkshire Mountains, reintroducing surface-level rising motion and spurring tornadogenesis at 7:06 PM EDT.